Tinka8ell/Extending-Proc-Gen-E21/README.md

 2. Use perlin noise to make islands
   * Kinda worked, but then they were hard to find and looked too low again!
 3. Change the islandifying parameters
+  * Better but th coasts are too steep!
+4. Sort out the coasts

 ### Islands are the wrong scale